D-Kachroo/AutoPay_plus/README.md

 # AutoPay+ Project
 ## By: David Kachroo (CFM @ UWaterloo)

-A Smart Payment and Credit Scheduling Optimizer
+A Smart Payment Scheduler and Credit Risk Optimizer